-Dr Peter Levine’s somatic experiencing therapy is predicated upon the idea that the disturbing symptoms of PTSD are substantially caused by the adverse effect our traumatic experiences have had on the way our body and nervous system works.
+Dr. Peter Levine’s somatic experiencing therapy is predicated upon the idea that the disturbing symptoms of PTSD are substantially caused by the adverse effect our traumatic experiences have had on the way our body and nervous system work.

 In essence, Levine contends that if we are suffering from PTSD it means we have become ‘stuck’ in the fight/flight/freeze response.

 In order to understand this, consider how wild animals respond to danger; let’s use the example of a zebra :

 If a zebra is stalked by a tiger, it will enter the flight/fight state and run away.
 Whilst running away, it is in the fight/flight state, meaning that it will be highly physiologically aroused (e.g. fast heart rate) in order to provide it with the energy to (hopefully) escape.

 If it is lucky enough to escape to safety, the zebra’s level of physiological arousal will quickly return to normal because the immediate danger has passed.

 In other words, the zebra only remains in fight/flight mode for a short period of time to deal with immediate danger.